ThiagoLira/latin-llm/README.md

-## Suite for the creation of a LatinLLM
+## Suite for the creation of a Classical Latin LLM

 In this repo you will find code to generate a synthetic Classical Latin language dataset with OpenAI APIs (using the ideas from the [TinyStories paper](https://arxiv.org/abs/2305.07759)).